LouisYC123/Job-Skills-Analysis/README.md

 - dbt setup
 - load your target skills to snowflake

-**NOTE:** I set up dbt before spinning up container, need to think how I want this to work

 ### Snowflake External Stage (S3) creation
 A Snowflake external stage points to a storage location outside of Snowflake.
 Here, we will be using S3.
 Once set up, data loaded to the staged s3 bucket will automatically become available in Snowflake.